The Best of Eastern Europe

 - Maramures - Barsana Monastery

-This morning, get ready for a scenic drive to Sighisoara – while the name may conjure up images of haunted castles, gothic churches and vampires, this is only a small part of what makes Transylvania such an enchanting and exciting destination.
-Medieval Sighisoara is likely to seduce visitors more than any other place in Romania.
-Another UNESCO World Heritage Site, the town was first settled by the Romans but flourished under the Saxons from the 12th century.
-Take a walk around the old town, which coils up a narrow hill surrounded on all sides by fortified walls and explore the 64-metre-high clock tower that dominates the citadel.
+Begin the day with a scenic drive to Sighisoara – while the name may conjure up images of haunted castles, gothic churches and vampires, this is only a small part of what makes Transylvania such an enchanting and exciting destination.
+Another UNESCO World Heritage site, the town was first settled by the Romans but flourished under the Saxons from the 12th century.
+Take a walk around the Old Town, which coils up a narrow hill surrounded on all sides by fortified walls, and explore the 64 m tall clock tower that dominates the citadel.
 The town is famed as the birthplace of Vlad Dracul III, better known as Vlad the Impaler, whose name inspired Bram Stoker’s iconic Count Dracula.
-Vlad III is revered as a folk hero by Romanians for driving off the invading Ottoman Turks, of which his impaled victims are said to have included as many as 100,000.
-Tonight, maybe sit down for a traditional Romanian dinner at Casa Dracula.
+Vlad III is revered as a folk hero by Romanians for driving off the invading Ottoman Turks, whose victims are said to have numbered as many as 100,000.
+Tonight, maybe sit down for a traditional Romanian dinner at one of local restaurants.

 - Hotel (1 night)